makersacademy/airport_challenge/README.md

 ```
 heathrow = Airport.new(100)
 ```
-This creates an airport called Heathrow with a capacity of 100 planes.
+This creates an airport with a capacity of 100 planes.
 If no capacity is set the default capacity of the airport will be 10.

 3. Create some planes: